Elite Watch Collecting Is Back—and We’re Thrilled

 As I perused the catalogs for the Geneva auctions from Sotheby’s and Christie’s, I saw a similar pattern: holy grails alongside sly investment pieces from the ‘80s and ‘90s.
 And every house seemed to be setting records, which is likely down to market forces beyond the prevue of an editorial like this, but which my colleague Carol Besler has covered most thoroughly for Robb Report.

-Here’s what I’ve concluded from this season’s record-breaking auctions: Elite watch collecting is back in full force after the pandemic brought an influx of trend-obsessed neophytes looking for a steel Patek Philippe Nautilus (which sold moderately this season), or a Rolex Daytona with a Newman Dial (which likewise broke no records), or whatever hyped-up watch for which six-figure interest over the previous few years demonstrated a dearth of hard-won knowledge about collecting watches.
+Here’s what I’ve concluded from this season’s record-breaking auctions: Elite watch collecting is back in full force after the pandemic brought an influx of trend-obsessed neophytes looking for a steel Patek Philippe Nautilus (which sold moderately this season), or a Rolex Daytona with a Newman Dial (one of which broke a record with little fanfare), or whatever hyped-up watch for which six-figure spends over the previous few years demonstrated a dearth of knowledge about collecting watches.

 We’ve published two stories this year about the role pandemic collectors and crypto-bros have played in the wildly fluctuating watch market of late.
 Both of those stories were based on data coming from online analysis tools, but here I want to set the data aside and opine more freely about how good it feels to have the world of watch collecting returned to those who created it, nurtured it, and enriched it since the 1980s—back when I got started, however feebly, in earnest.

 I say bring on the ascots flowing from Brioni collars and Patek 2499s sneaking from behind Lora Piana cuffs.
-Put the nubbly Brunello Cucinelli cardigan you bought in Silicon Valley on mothballs, shine up your twice-resoled Crockett & Jones loafers, and strap on that early brass-dial F.P.
-Journe you’ve keep hidden in your investment safe for so long.
+Put the nubbly Brunello Cucinelli cardigan you bought in Silicon Valley on mothballs, shine up your twice-resoled Crockett & Jones loafers, and get that early brass-dial F.P.
+Journe out of the safe and strap it onto your wrist where it belongs.
 I say out with the neophytes blowing crypto play-money on hype-watches and in with old friends nodding knowingly about some pre-Royal Oak Audemars Piguet time-only watch the new kid on the block thinks is boring and too small.
-That’s the kind of audacity and eccentricity I’ve missed.
+That’s the kind of old-school audacity and eccentricity I’ve missed.

 To be clear, I’m nowhere near occupying the ilk I’m romanticizing here, as I think my role as a journalist and minor collector of mostly four- and (gasp!) a few five-figure watches make clear.
 I don’t even aspire to that ilk, as evidenced by my placid comfort with the socio-economic rung upon which I’ve settled.
 But something other than money and status unites me (and others like me) with collectors who breezily drop seven figures on a watch, and that’s scholarship.